karlseguin/Foundations-of-Programming-2/en/fop2.markdown

 Know that we are specifying the return type via `WithReturnType<T>()` due to limitations of static languages - if I could, I'd get rid of it.

-Next we'll write tests to specifically verity that our class properly interacts with it's dependencies:
+Next we'll write tests to specifically verify that our class properly interacts with it's dependencies:

  	[Test]
 	public void LoadsTheUserFromTheDataStore()